MaKleSoft/polymer-iconset-generator/README.md

-  -o, --omit-prefix <prefix>  Common filename prefix to be omitted from icon name -c, --clean                 Wheather to clean the svg code via svgo -m, --minify                Wheather to minimize the svg code via svgo. (only works with --minimize)
+  -o, --omit-prefix <prefix>  Common filename prefix to be omitted from icon name -c, --clean                 Wheather to clean the svg code via svgo -m, --minify                Wheather to minimize the svg code via svgo. (only works with --minimize) -1, --monochrome            Remove fill, stroke and class attributes as well as style elements --comment <comment>         Comment to add to the generated iconset file
 ```

 ### As a node module